PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

           the brain as a true by-chance.
 May be reiterate that sensitivities of bogus model are bogus

-Moreover, constructed mapping with barely "above-chance" performance is often further analyzed for its :ref:`sensitivity to the input variables
+Moreover, constructed mapping with barely *above-chance* performance is often further analyzed for its :ref:`sensitivity to the input variables
 <chap_tutorial_sensitivity>`.